 massage, or biofeedback, to ease discomfort.

 Each child experiences pain differently.
-It is important to tailor a pain treatment
+It’s important to tailor a pain management

 plan based on each child’s needs.
-Finding the best plan often requires testing a variety
+Finding the best plan often requires testing different